 To approach the subject of discipline, the subject of physical abuse is always lurking in the wings, ready to pour out guilt and discourage parents from the needful application of correction.
 When you understand the difference between discipline and abuse, it helps to divide the two into proper perspective.

 Discipline, by definition, is teaching self-control, training by instruction and practice.
 It is teaching someone to obey and accept the authority setting the rules.
-The most physical

-Discipline is teaching, training, and using positive principles as motivation. application of discipline is to use punishment to gain control or enforce obedience.
+The most physical application of discipline is to use punishment to gain control or enforce obedience.
 See how this differs from abuse.